 Belly Dancing for Pregnancy

-Belly dance is a great preparation for childbirth, because it strengthens the pelvic and deep abdominal muscles, giving you better support for the baby during pregnancy and an easier labor.
-Stronger abdominal muscles also means your tummy will regain its tone more quickly after the birth.
+Belly dance can be a wonderful preparation for childbirth, because it strengthens the pelvic and deep abdominal muscles, giving you better support for the baby during pregnancy and an easier labor.
+Stronger abdominal muscles also means your tummy will regain its tone much more quickly after the birth.